Rosemount 644 Temperature Transmitter Decoder

 Walk the option string

-Diagnostics, enclosure, bracket, display, software, performance, alarm level, line filter, sensor trim, calibration, custody, safety, shipboard, transient, cable gland, conduit connector, HART revision, assemble-to, warranty, and approvals are matched by longest match.
-Each shows its category, meaning, and PDS page.
+Diagnostics, enclosure, bracket, display, software, performance, alarm level, line filter, sensor trim, calibration, custody-transfer, safety, shipboard, transient, cable gland, conduit connector, HART revision, assemble-to, warranty, and approval rows are matched by longest match.
+Treat the row and page as a prompt for current-source review, not order proof.

 -